 For more information, visit the Keys4Life website below.

 |School Drug Education and Road Aware (SDERA): Keys4Life|

 Resources provided by the Road Safety Commission

-The Road Safety Commission has several online games and quizzes designed both to help you in your journey in obtaining a driver's licence, and to encourage you to be a safe driver.
+The Road Safety Commission has several online games and quizzes designed to help you obtaining a driver's licence, and to encourage you to be a safe driver.

 The Road Safety Commission provides information packs for learner drivers and their tutors.
 The information pack for learners includes topics such as: